gerardroche/sublime-phpunit/README.md

 PHPUnit: Test Nearest | Runs the test nearest to the cursor.
 Use multiple selection to run more than one test.
 PHPUnit: Test Last | Runs the last test.
 PHPUnit: Test Switch | Splits the window and puts nearest test case and class under test side by side.
-PHPUnit: Show Results | Show the test results panel.
+PHPUnit: Test Results | Show the test results panel.
 PHPUnit: Test Coverage | Open code coverage in browser.
 PHPUnit: Toggle Option [name] | Toggle PHPUnit CLI options.